 By Eric Fergason

-Jennifer Hansen is a Strategic Learning Specialist at the SALT Center.
+Jennifer Hansen is a Senior Student Support Specialist at the SALT Center.
 We asked her a few questions to get to know her better and to learn more about her experience in this challenging and rewarding role.

 What did you study in college?